kjellm/kjellm.github.com/event.markdown

 You can see the entire source code in [this gist][1].

+I have structured this document in two parts.
+The first part is the
+infrastructure: Event store, base classes for repositories, command handlers, etc. The second part is an example of a tiny application for a tiny domain.

+## Infrastructure

 ### Setup

 See [base.rb][2].
 The code here are not necessary to understand the